nandabritto/PP5/README.md

 + Google Fonts: Google fonts are used to add fonts for aesthetic and UX purposes.
 + Django: Framework used to add structure to the platform.
 + PGAdmin: Used to administer Database and generate DER.
-+ Multi Device Website Mockup Generator: Used to generate mockup image.
++ Multi Device Website Mockup Generator: Used to create mockup image.

 ## Testing and Code validation